-"after the end of that financial year and before the end of the next following fourth month of the year or on the first sitting day of the House after the end of that month."
+'after the end of that financial year and before the end of the next following fourth month of the year or on the first sitting day of the House after the end of that month.'

-What does this mean, for 2023?
+What does this mean, for 2025?

-Section 46 Means 'after the end of that financial year' after 30 June 2023 "and before the end of the next following fourth month of the year" and before 31 October 2023 . (i.e. 1 st deadline ) 'or on the first sitting day of the House after the end of that month.' or on 1 November 2023. (i.e. 2 nd deadline).
+Section 46 Means 'after the end of that financial year' after 30 June 2025. "and before the end of the next following fourth month of the year" and before 30 October 2025 (i.e. 1st deadline ). 'or on the first sitting day of the House after the end of that month.' or on 18 November 2025 (i.e. 2 nd deadline).

-The last sitting date in October, and the due date for 2022-23 annual reports that are required under the FMA to be tabled or reported is 31 October 2023.
+The last sitting date in October, and the due date for 2024-25 annual reports that are required under the FMA to be tabled or reported is 30 October 2025.

-However it is likely that most Ministers will aim to table FMA reports on either 17, 18 or 19 October.
+However, it is likely that some Ministers will aim to table FMA reports between 16-18 October.
+Dates will be confirmed and communicated by the department.